 In an effort to help more Canadians enter the housing market, the Government of Canada introduced a new registered plan through its 2022 budget, called the Tax-Free, First Home Savings Account (FHSA).
-Through the new account, prospective home buyers can save up to $40,000 tax-free for the purchase of their first home.
-The FHSA is packed with powerful benefits that can help you save faster than ever before and will come into effect at some point in 2023.
+Through the new account, prospective home buyers can build their savings up to $40,000 tax-free for the purchase of their first home.
+The FHSA is packed with powerful benefits that can help you save faster than ever before.

-The FHSA is a registered plan designed to help first-time homebuyers save for a down payment.
+Great question.
+The FHSA is a registered plan designed to help first-time homeowners save for a down payment.
 It combines the very best features of a registered retirement savings plan (RRSP) and tax-free savings account (TFSA).

-There are also certain duration requirements for the FHSA.
+There are also certain duration requirements for the First Home Savings Account.
 Accounts can stay open: